Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/adobe-extensions/core-extension.md

 #### DOM Ready

-Trigger when the DOM is ready.
+Trigger when the DOM is ready and the user can interact with the page

 There are no settings for this event type.

-#### On Load
+#### Library Loaded (Page Top)

-Trigger the event when the page loads.
+Trigger the event as soon as the satellite library is loaded.

 There are no settings for this event type.

 #### Page Bottom

+Trigger the event once _satellite.pageBottom(); has been called.

+There are no settings for this event type.

+#### Window Loaded

-Trigger the event if the user reaches the bottom of the page
+Trigger the event when onLoad is called by the browser and the page has finished loading.

 There are no settings for this event type.